 There are several DNS records required for Office 365 to work with your domain.
 In addition to setting up your domain’s MX record so email will be sent to Office 365, there are records to help with tasks like making sure Outlook can connect to the right Exchange server, setting up Lync, and helping to prevent spam email.

-You can also find a list of values for your domains right in the Office 365 portal when you're signed in to your account.
+You can also gather the information you need to create Office 365 DNS records right in the Office 365 portal when you're signed in to your account.

 What happens when you update the DNS records for a domain